The Gallery Store

 Bridging Downtown, Old Town and The Pearl, the Gallery Store is midway between Powell’s Books and the Lan Su Chinese Garden in the gallery-rich DeSoto building just off from NW Broadway.

 The Storefront Residency Project bridges Gallery Store and Museum to create a visible platform for demonstrations and discussions relating to the materials, processes, and products of contemporary craft and design.
-In March, Stephanie Simek will transport her studio to the Gallery Store to create small-scale, decorative, functional electrical devices that are made from unusual natural materials.
+In April, potters Dan Kunnecke and Careen Stoll will transport their studios to the Gallery Store to explore the relationship between regional cuisine and specially designed ceramic tableware.
+This residency is in conjunction with The Unpredictable Nature of Fire, an exhibition of work by Dan Kunnecke, Careen Stoll, and Stephen Mickey, on view in MoCC’s Community Showcase Gallery and at Biwa Restaurant through May 3, 2014.

 Additional information about the Storefront Residency Project along with instructions to apply is available here.
 Artists, designers, and commensurate makers of all kinds are encouraged to apply.

-UPCOMING: In April, woodfire potters Dan Kunnecke and Careen Stoll will be the Gallery Storefront’s featured Artists-in-Residence.
+UPCOMING: In May, Portland fashion designer Alexa Stark will be the Gallery Storefront’s featured Artist-in-Residence.